 The Cadenza’s premium features and wide open spaces brim with the big-car bona fides usually tagged with Avalon or LaCrosse badges.

 We like it very well, and give it a 9 for comfort and quality, with points for front and back seats, interior space, storage space, and true five-passenger room.
 (Read more about how we rate cars.)

 Front passengers revel in space in the Cadenza.
 The seats are supportive enough without being too firm, and have multiple adjustments standard.
 On the Technology and Limited versions, the driver seat has a power leg bolster that slides out for better support for taller drivers.
 Head and shoulder room are fine, but those same tall drivers will notice how the panoramic sunroof cuts into cabin space.

-The Cadenza’s long roofline delivers lots of rear-seat head room, good for passengers over six feet tall.
-Leg room is limo-like, and two people can share a fold-down armrest with a pair of cupholders–or they can yield that convenience for a fifth passenger seat that’s actually usable, thanks to the Cadenza’s wide body.
+The Cadenza’s long roofline delivers lots of rear-seat head room, good for passengers taller than 6 feet.
+Leg room is limo-like, and two people can share a fold-down armrest with a pair of cupholders—or they can yield that convenience for a fifth passenger seat that’s actually usable, thanks to the Cadenza’s wide body.

 Small-item storage is very good in the sedan’s console and door pockets and bins, and its 16-cubic-foot trunk is among the larger cargo spaces in its class.

 The biggest improvement in the current Cadenza has come in interior quality.
 Basic-grade plastics are confined to low door panels and trunk liners.
 Leather trims the cabin, and nappa hides with showy stitching come in Limited trim.
 The Cadenza’s a quiet cruiser, with lots of sound deadening and padding.
 It’s also a simple car to operate, with its real buttons and knobs, arranged in logical groups.